-Calvert County supports Smart911, a free online service that allows individuals and families to automatically provide vital information to 911 call takers during an emergency.
+Calvert County has partnered with Smart911 and Smart911 Facility, free online services that allow individuals, families and businesses to automatically provide vital information to 911 call takers during an emergency.

-All information is optional and citizens have the ability to choose what details to include.
-Smart911 information is used only for emergency responses and is only made available to the 911 system in the event of an emergency call.
+All information is optional and citizens and businesses have the ability to choose what details to include.
+Smart911 and Smart911 Facility information is used only for emergency responses and is only made available to the 911 system in the event of an emergency call.

 Provide information on those with special needs